grnet/kamaki/docs/setup.rst

 Kamaki setups are stored in configuration files.
 By default, a Kamaki installation stores options in *.kamakirc* file located at the user home directory.

-If a user needs to switch between different setups, Kamaki can explicitely load configuration files with the --config option:
+If a user needs to switch between different setups, Kamaki can explicitly load configuration files with the --config option:

 *kamaki --config <custom_config_file_path> [other options]*